ninjaframework/ninja/ninja-core/src/site/markdown/documentation/internationalization.md

 Defining messages for your application
 ------------------------------------

-The message file name follow a convention.
+The message file name follows a convention.
 The convention is messages.LANGUAGE.property or messages.LANGUAGE-COUNTRY.property.

 Some examples: